The rush of the unknown, the euphoria of discovery, the anticipation of the new — these are the reasons we love to travel and eat well when we do.

 Having an open mind allows you to absorb a place and experience it in the way it’s appreciated by the folks who live there.

 Record Your Memories

-So take our advice, and as you travel, make a list in your phone (we swear by Evernote) or notebook.
-Restaurants, hotels, street names and neighborhoods.
+So take our advice, and as you travel, make a list on your phone (we swear by Evernote) or notebook.
+Restaurants, hotels, street names, and neighborhoods.
 These are the details that you’ll want to look back on (and perhaps share) once you’re back home and planning your next adventure.

 Photo Credit: Natalie Jeffcott